 Rotating the DUT anticlockwise decreases the value of X down to a minimum of -180°.

-The X angle is often referred to as the “horizontal” or “azimuth” angle since the rotation occurs in the horizontal plane.
+The X angle is often referred to as the “horizontal” or “azimuth” angle.
+This is because rotating the DUT about the vertical axis causes it to rotate on a horizontal plane.

 The Y coordinate is the rotation of the DUT about a horizontal axis that is perpendicular to the measurement path.
 Viewing with the detector to the right of the DUT as in Figure 1.